bookofproofs/bookofproofs.github.io/_sources/history/20th-century/calderon.md

 **Alberto Calderón** was an Argentinian mathematician who cooperated with Zygmund to found the Chicago school of "hard analysis".

 ### Mathematical Profile (Excerpt):
-* Pedro Calderón, from an old colonial family, was a surgeon who had trained in Buenos Aires and later in Paris under Georges Marion, the famous French surgeon and urologist.
 * Alberto Calderón began his education at the Colegio Marista San Josee de Mendoza.
-* This school was chosen by Alberto's father because he wanted his son to study engineering and the Eidgenössische Technische Hochschule in Zurich had, Pedro believed, the best engineering school in the world.
 * Their relationship began when Alberto committed a mischievous act in the presence of the professor.
 * He saw this as a unique opportunity to attract Alberto to mathematics: he gave the boy a problem in Geometry, promising him that if he could solve it, he would be pardoned.
 * With youthful ambition and energy, Alberto set to work and found a construction that solved the problem.